Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Debug the project.
 Box 2: Add the automated test to a build pipeline.
 Box 3: Create a work item.
 - [ ] Box 1: Create a work item.
 Box 2: Check in a project to the Azure DevOps repository.
 Box 3: Debug the project.

-### HOTSPOT You use Azure Pipelines to manage the build and deployment of apps.
+### You use Azure Pipelines to manage the build and deployment of apps.
 You are planning the release strategies for a new app.
 You need to choose strategies for the following scenarios: Releases will be made available to users who are grouped by their tolerance for software faults.
 Code will be deployed to enable functionality that will be available in later releases of the app.
 When a new release occurs, the existing deployment will remain active to minimize recovery time if a return to the previous version is required.
 Which strategy should you choose for each scenario?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 541](images/question541.jpg)